 For all of its soapy, lurid histrionics, there remains an intrinsic bleak shallowness to Maps that forbids it from tunnelling into areas more cerebral; though I expect this was very much the intent, its figurative daggers pointed not toward pseudo-psychology but the crass, surface-level vulgarity of La La Land: Cronenberg’s Calif. is a place to be feared, a forlorn, volatile nightmarescape barren of clemency and comfort—the creatures there are vain, dishonest; they are free of rectitude and, quite frankly, worthy of nothing but the miserable cards they have been dealt.

-The incandescent Ms. Moore, though, warrants every last crumb of praise I can yield.
-Whether pestering her long-suffering agent about that coveted film part (“This role was made for Best Supporting!
-It’s a fucking second chance!”), indulging in a spot of girl-on-girl foreplay during a midnight ménage à trois, tittle-tattling on a sidewalk with Carrie Fisher, or sat breaking wind—spread-legged and shameless—on a toilet, she devours Segrand with the greedy, venom-spitting resolve of a starving cobra.
-Hell, on the contrary, it might just be Segrand who devours Moore.
+The incandescent Ms. Moore, on the other hand, warrants every last iota of praise.
+Whether badgering her grizzled, long-suffering agent about that coveted film part (“This role was made for Best Supporting!
+It’s a fucking second chance!”), indulging in a spot of girl-on-girl foreplay during a midnight ménage à trois, tittle-tattling on a sidewalk with Carrie Fisher (God rest her soul), or sat breaking wind—spread-legged and shameless—on the john, she devours Segrand with the gluttonous resolve of a starved anaconda.